rijo11811/Advanced-lane-finding/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 In order to approach the problem in a more organized way, I decided to use oops concept for a pipeline which detects lane from the video.
 This was very helpful for resolving errors.
 I created two classes, frame and lane, which have a relationship between them.
-The reused the code from the above image pipeline in the class frame.
-In order to keep track of values which are changed across different frames I used several class variables.
+In order to keep track of values, which are changed across different frames I used several class variables.

 To smooth out the lane values I used an approach which calculates the average for the same from last n frames.

 I included a logic which reuses the coefficients of the fit calculated in the previous frame to predict the new lane points.
-To make sure that this feature is ket in check, I also included a sanity check logic which checked for anomalies in the detected lanes.
+To make sure that this feature is kept in check, I also included a sanity check logic which checked for anomalies in the detected lanes.

 The sanity check looked for anomalies in n consecutive frames and would trigger a more cautious lane detection.